 is a very small part compared to possessing a faith that is far beyond our

-ability to believe.
-Paul said that we hold to this mystery with a clear conscience.
-A clear
+ability to conceive.
+Paul said that we hold to this mystery with a clear

-conscience is like the baseball mitt that the outfielder uses to catch the
+conscience, which is like the baseball mitt that the outfielder uses to catch

 way our hand is insolated from the fastball and the hot dish, so no direct